dennisXZX/web-developer-notes/Redux.md

 #### Redux-thunk

-By default, Redux action creator cannot execute asynchronous code, so we need to use a helper library for the job.
+By default, Redux action creator cannot execute asynchronous code as it can only returns an object, so we need to use a helper library `redux-thunk` for the job.

 ```js
 // import redux-thunk